PAINET: A Principled Efficient Transformer for 3D Dynamics Modeling: Learning All-pair Interactions for 3D Dynamics

 \textbf{Energy with Latent Structures.} Learning unobserved interactions among particles is non-trivial, as the searching space goes to the exponential order w.r.t. the number of particles.
 To cast the problem into a solvable formulation, we start from an energy function that characterizes the plausible latent structures through regularizing the smoothness of particle embeddings in latent space:

 where $\mathbf{h}_i^{(t)}$ denotes the current embedding of particle $i$ at layer $t$, $\mathbf{h}_i$ represents its updated (to-be-optimized) embedding for the next layer, and $\mathbf{H}=[\mathbf{h}_1^\top;\dots;\mathbf{h}_N^\top]$ is the stack of the embeddings of $N = |\mathcal V|$ particles.
 Without loss of generality, $\rho_{ij}: \mathbb R^+ \rightarrow \mathbb R$ is a non-linear non-decreasing function specific to particle pair $(i, j)$ and $\lambda>0$ is a trading weight.
-Eqn.~\ref{eqn-energy} which extends the quadratic energy introduced by the prior work~\citep{globallocal-2003} integrates the local and global smoothness criteria: the first term regularizes the distance between the updated embeddings and the current embeddings; the second term penalizes the distance among updated embeddings of all particles.
-The latter essentially accommodates the unobserved interactions in an implicit manner: any two particles whose embeddings are close (resp. distant) in latent space add small (resp. large) quantities to the energy.
+Eqn.~\ref{eqn-energy} which extends the quadratic energy introduced by the prior work~\citep{globallocal-2003} integrates the local and global smoothness criteria: the first term regularizes the distance between the updated embeddings and the current embeddings, {preventing the abrupt change of embeddings between adjacent time steps}; the second term penalizes the distance among updated embeddings of all particles, {encouraging the global smoothness stipulated by latent structures.} The latter essentially accommodates the unobserved interactions in an implicit manner: any two particles whose embeddings are close (resp. distant) in latent space add small (resp. large) quantities to the energy.
 In this sense, Eqn.~\ref{eqn-energy} characterizes the internal consistency of particle embeddings of any given layer.
 To improve its robustness, it is natural to assume the concavity of $\rho_{ij}$ that avoids over-regularization on large differences~\citep{RWLS-icml21} that is beneficial for filtering noisy interactions.

 \textbf{Feed-Forward Layers from Energy Minimization.} In common physical systems, the evolution of particle states often transitions from high-energy to low-energy regimes and ultimately reaches certain equilibrium.
 Projected to our context, where our goal is to learn desired particle representations that accommodate the unobserved interactions, descending the energy defined by Eqn.~\ref{eqn-energy} corresponds to pursuing a final state that optimizes the internal consistency among particle embeddings in latent space.
 From this physics-inspired standpoint, we next derive a feed-forward layer that updates particle embeddings whose formed trajectory in latent space minimizes Eqn.~\ref{eqn-energy}.
 To this end, we provide the following result that suggests a closed-form solution for the optimal embedding trajectory where each step (i.e. feed-forward layer) contributes to a rigorous descent step on the non-convex energy. \begin{theorem} For any energy function defined by Eqn.~\ref{eqn-energy} with a given $\lambda>0$, there exists $0<\eta<1$ such that the iterative updating rule (from the initial state $\mathbf h_i^{(0)}$)